PharmD Prerequisite Courses

 - All students are expected to be proficient in the implementation of computer operating systems, software applications for word processing, statistical analysis, database management, presentations, e-mail, and the use of online databases.

-All questions concerning prerequisite requirements or course equivalents should be directed to Dr. Canio Marasco, assistant dean for faculty and student affairs.
+All questions concerning prerequisite requirements or course equivalents should be directed to Beverly Taggart, assistant director of pharmacy admissions and advisement.

 - Check the Course Equivalency Database to find out how many credits will transfer to D'Youville College.